herlo/supybot-hubie/README.rst

 #.
 The pathmaps need to be setup.
 The easiest way to do this is to
    again modify the same configuration file to look like so:

-   supybot.plugins.Hubie.pathmaps: saltstack, #salt-devel, gooseproject, #herlo
+   supybot.plugins.Hubie.pathmaps: saltstack, #salt-devel, supybot-hubie, #herlo

    These pathmaps are configured in pairs.
 The first is the http path to visit when performing a callback POST action from github.
 The second of the pair